Labour Force Survey (LFS)

 Paper on the 2003 weighting-method (Danish version)

-The Labour Force Survey can be supplemented with additional questions, so-called “Ad hoc modules”.
-The main focus of the ad hoc modules changes yearly, but at the same time the construction “rotates” meaning that the same subjects are repeated regularly.
-In Denmark, all respondents participating in the survey during the second quarter are being asked the questions from the ad hoc modules.
+The Labour Force Survey can be supplemented with additional questions, so-called “EU modules”.
+The main focus of the EU modules changes yearly, but at the same time the construction “rotates” meaning that the same subjects are repeated regularly.
+In Denmark, ¼ of the respondents participate in the survey during a year.

-If your organization or firm is interested in the subjects from the ad hoc modules, it is possible to:
+If your organization or firm is interested in the subjects from the EU modules, it is possible to:

-• Gain access to data from already completed ad hoc modules
+• Gain access to data from already completed EU modules

-• Link additional questions to forthcoming ad hoc modules
+• Link additional questions to forthcoming EU modules

-• Get involved in the development of ad hoc modules
+• Get involved in the development of EU modules

 Here you can find definitions of the central concepts in the LFS e.g. who is counted as employed, LFS unemployed and outside the labour force.
 In addition there are a range of papers that deepens the LFS concepts on unemployment, employment and working time, and compare them with the concepts of the register-based labour force statistics.